Yoctol/bottender/docs/advanced-guides-nlu.md

 rasa train nlu
 ```

-This command will look for the training data files in the data/ directory and saves the model in the models/ directory.
+This command looks for the training data files in the data/ directory and saves the model in the models/ directory.
 For information about how to generate training data, you can see Rasa's document, [Training Data Format](https://rasa.com/docs/rasa/nlu/training-data-format/).

 After you get your NLU model ready, you can run the following command: